numerodereynolds/numerodereynolds.github.io/README.md

   - __/layouts:__ This folder is it where all the files that do the layout of my site pages will be placed.

     - __default.html:__ This is my main layout.
 This file contains repeated elements on all pages, like \<head> or \<footer> tags.
 This file makes the maintenance of my site much easier because every time I want to change anything on it (i.e., something on \<head> or another code placed in this file) it will appear on every page that loads it.

+    - __post.html:__ This file will be the structure for each page that contains a post.
+Note that this file calls the *_layout/default.html* file, so when we use it we are using as well the *_layout/default.html* file.